 Z-Cars was a police procedural drama that ran from 1962 to 1978, but many episodes have been lost.
 Cheryl Campbell appeared in two episodes playing different characters: once in 1971, and once in 1977.
 Interestingly, John Thaw (a.k.a.
 Morse) also appeared on the show, playing a recurring detective character in 4 episodes of season 3.

 Played a minor character in an episode in 1978.
 This was a courtroom drama that ran from 1972 to 1984.
 It presented a case over a series of three episodes, and at the end of the third episode a jury of “ordinary people” comes to a verdict on the evidence presented on the show.
+If you’re in the US, there are a few episodes of Crown Court available to stream on Amazon Prime.

 Played Erica Taylor in a 1978 episode titled “Feet of Clay”.
 The show was a police drama starring John Thaw (a.k.a.
 Morse).
+The Sweeney is available to stream on Amazon Prime with a BritBox subscription.
+It’s also available on DVD.

 A 1979 miniseries based on a 1931 novel of the same name by Anthony Berkeley Cox.
 It is an inverted detective story, also known as a “howcatchem” (similar to Columbo), because we know who the murderer is from the start, and the question is whether or not he gets caught.
 Cheryl played Madeleine Cranmere, the killer’s mistress.